JaimeMorin/Introduction_Command-Line/README.md

 ```
 ls
 ```
-List all files, sizes, and permissions
+List all files, sizes, and permissions.
 ```
 ls -lh
 ```